tousifahmed101-0xT/Network_Enumeration_With_Nmap/01_Nmap_Host_Discovery.md

 | -oA tnet | Saves results in all formats with the prefix "tnet" |
 | -iL | Reads target IPs from the provided list file |

-Only 3 of the 7 hosts responded.
-The remaining 4 did not reply, which likely means their firewalls are configured to drop ICMP echo requests.
-Nmap marks hosts without a reply as inactive by default.
+All 3 hosts in the list responded.
+If any of them had not replied, it would likely mean their firewall is configured to drop ICMP echo requests, and Nmap would mark those as inactive by default.

----

 ## Scanning Multiple IPs